 Things to do in the local area

-As well as the unspoilt sandy beaches close by at Brook and Compton, there are the shallow beaches at Colwell and Totland, about 10 minutes drive away, both with cafes and other amenities, including a footpath between the two.
+If you’re looking for a stroll down the beach or even a day relaxing on the sandy shores, there’s unspoilt sandy beaches close by at Brook and Compton (which is a favourite for surfers due to the quality of the waves), there are also shallow beaches at Colwell and Totland around 10 minutes away in the car – both with cafes and other amenities, including a footpath between the two for keen walkers.

-On the Island, there are miles of spectacular walks, including on cliffs and downlands and many are easily accessible from the properties.
-The Island boasts over 160 miles of bridleways, over 500 miles of well-kept footpaths – including two Heritage Coast footpaths – and a 60+ mile round the Island cycle network (plus lots of inland and off-road mountain biking routes).
-One of these coastal paths runs past Brook along the South coast, in total running from Totland to St Lawrence, and the second runs from near Yarmouth along the north coast to Thorness, near Cowes.
-As well as the coastal paths, there are the inland trails, including the Tennyson Trail which passes Brook, along with many other lovely footpaths.
+Speaking of keen walkers, the Island is perfect for those looking for a walking holiday.
+There are miles of spectacular walks along the heritage coast, including on cliffs and downlands and many are easily accessible from the Brook House properties.
+The Island boasts over 160 miles of bridleways, over 500 miles of well-kept footpaths, and a 60 mile round the Island cycle network.
+One of the most popular coastal paths runs past Brook along the south coast – running from Totland to St Lawrence, which we would always recommend to our guests.
+There’s also the inland trail, Tennyson Trail, which passes Brook.